 MAKE YOUR OWN BEAUTY PRODUCTS

 Or try to be mindful of the amount of chemicals and artificial ingredients in the products you buy.
 My friend Hannah told me how to make a Rosemary Water hair rinse and I absolutely love it.
 Just simmer a few sprigs of fresh Rosemary in a pan of water until they go soft and brown, then remove the rosemary and let the water cool.
 When you’re ready, pour the water over your hair after you’ve finished washing it.
 It smells amazing and it makes your hair really shiny and soft.

-Another more obvious one here, but a great way to lesson your impact on the environment, and save your pennies, is to take less showers.
-I tend to shower and wash my hair every other night, but I could certainly improve by spending less time in the shower, and by turning the temperature down a bit.
+Another more obvious one here, but a great way to lessen your impact on the environment, and save your pennies, is to take fewer showers.
+I tend to wash my hair every other night, but I could certainly improve by spending less time in the shower, and by turning the temperature down a bit.
 You could always save water by showering with someone else…

 SWITCH TO A BAMBOO TOOTHBRUSH

 Admittedly, I don’t have a bamboo toothbrush.
 I’m pretty terrified at the thought of doing to the dentist, so I have an electric toothbrush.
 While this isn’t as eco friendly as a bamboo one, it’s still going to last longer than plastic toothbrushes would.

 Many coffee companies sell their own reusable cups.
 You can also receive a discount if you bring your own cup as opposed to taking one of their disposable, single-use cups.
 There are many different types of reusable cup out there, but one brand I do want to try is KeepCup.